 - Enable Two-Factor Authentication (2FA) for any service that requires you to log in your credentials.
 2FA makes it difficult for hackers to log in, despite having successfully stolen your password.

-- Update your CMS, plugins, extensions, and modules regularly.
+- Update your CMS, plugins, extensions, and perform a wordpress database backup regularly.

 - The data used on the website should be secured locally in a password protected computer.
 You should also keep changing the account credentials from time to time.